LucyL-J/Time-to-mutational-meltdown/README.md

 The simulations are done in the programming language [julia](https://julialang.org).
-To replicate the data in the manuscript, clone this repository, install julia, start it and execute the following
+To replicate the data in the manuscript, clone this repository, install [julia verison 1.6](https://julialang.org/downloads/#long_term_support_release), start it and execute the following
 ```
 cd("...")
 include("launcher_script.jl")